 The mountain village of Valemount, British Columbia, located along the Rocky Mountain trench is eyeing the nearby Canoe Reach hot springs -- one of the hottest surface hot springs in Canada -- as a source of geothermal heat and renewable electricity generation.
 There's more to energy independence than phasing out foreign oil.
 It’s time to update our definition of energy independence.

 You shout, "Hey you Canadians, get out of the swimming pool. " We're generally an obedient lot, except while on skates, so what gives with the plan of a group of Canadians to block Warren Buffett's coal trains near Vancouver this Saturday?
+Most of us watched the Al Gore movie on climate change, told pollsters we were concerned about it, and then went back to business as usual.
 No more power lines?
 By Mark Clayton, Staff Writer for The Christian Science Monitor / December 31, 2009 Abundant solar and wind power lies across America’s vast plains and deserts, but getting that distant renewable energy to cities without wrecking vistas and raising lawsuits over transmission lines is a sizable hurdle for green-leaning utility companies.

 Thousands of miles of towering electrical lines will be needed before big alternative-energy projects can take hold.
 Talk Business to Me - Microsoft's Dirty Cloud.
 California garbage trucks fueled by ... garbage.
 Hundreds of trash trucks across California are rumbling down city streets using clean fuel made from a dirty source: garbage.

 Wind power: Clean energy, dirty business?
 Like the oil drilling rig that became an icon of the Industrial Age, the giant, spinning wind turbine has become a global image of clean power.